 As a company that carries out extensive research and development activities, we benefit from the U.K. research and development tax credit regime under the scheme for small or medium-sized enterprises, or SMEs, and also claim a Research and Development Expenditure Credit, or RDEC, to the extent that our projects are grant funded.
 Under the SME regime, we are able to surrender some of our trading losses that arise from our qualifying research and development activities for a cash rebate of up to 33.35% of such qualifying research and development expenditure.
-The net tax benefit of the RDEC reflected in our financial statements for the three and nine months ended September 30, 2020 was 9.7%; following the enactment of Finance Act 2020 on July 22, 2020 the benefit increased to 10.5%.
+The net tax benefit of the RDEC reflected in our financial statements for the three months ended March 31, 2021 was 10.5%.
 We meet the conditions of the SME regime, but also can make claims under the RDEC regime to the extent that our projects are grant funded.
 Qualifying expenditures largely comprise employment costs for research staff, consumables, outsourced CRO costs and utilities costs incurred as part of research projects, and do not equate directly to our reported research and development expenses.
 Certain subcontracted qualifying research and development expenditures are eligible for a cash rebate of up to 21.67%.
 A large portion of costs relating to our research and development, clinical trials and manufacturing activities are eligible for inclusion within these tax credit cash rebate claims.